 Previous Search

 Where the international search report is entirely or partly based on a previous search made for an application relating to a similar subject, the previous application number and the relevant search history consulted for this previous search is, where appropriate, identified as having been consulted for the international application in question, except in those instances where the details of an earlier search cannot be ascertained, or whenever it is impractical to record the full details of the earlier search.
-In the later case, a summary of the earlier search should be included.
+In the latter case, a summary of the earlier search should be included.
 Where the previous application has been published, this information is recorded in the international search report; if the previous application has not yet been published, the information may be sent to the applicant informally when the international search report is transmitted if the applicant is the same as that of the previous application.
 See paragraph 16.59.

 Documents Considered to Be Relevant